Lil Fur

 Type: Float

-Sets a degree on how much each direction of the fur is random.
+Sets a degree on how much each direction of the fur is randomized.

 Appearance